bpkowal/Good_News_Studio/Read_Me.txt

 └── requirements.txt

-This is the model so far. get_semantic_tag.py is a work in progress and may need to be fixed into the care care_ethics_agent
+This is the model so far. get_semantic_tag.py is a work in progress and may need to be fixed into the care care_ethics_agent It turns out the tags for the scenarios matter a lot for finding the correct quotes for each agent .
+You probably want to match each a seperate set of tags for each agent.